-If you visit the Tel-Tru Manufacturing web site, there are four models of BBQ thermometers listed for use with Big Green Egg, Primo and Kamado ceramic cookers.
+There have been six models of BBQ thermometers available from Tel-Tru over the years listed for use with Big Green Egg, Primo and Kamado ceramic cookers.
 Which one should you buy?
-Here are the four models:
+Here are the six models:

 Obviously, the first thing to consider is the temperature range.
 You may wish to buy one model in each range if, for example, you want to do jerky below 200° and steaks above 750°.